VeselinMar/TheCashRegister/README.md

 Optimized for Mobile Use: Developed and tested on Pydroid 3 for Android.

-Portable & Lightweight: No complex setup; just run the executable and start using it.
+Portable & Lightweight: No complex setup; just run the executable with Pydroid 3 and start using it.

 ## Requirements

 Android device with Pydroid 3 installed.

-Python libraries (if required): Ensure dependencies are installed within Pydroid 3.

 ## Steps to Install